 Shipping from the State of Virginia to North Carolina

-One of the 13 original colonies, Virginia was the first part of the country permanently settled by the English, who established Jamestown on the banks of the James River in 1607.
-The home state of George Washington, Thomas Jefferson and other founding fathers, Virginia played an important role in the American Revolution (1775-83).
-During the Civil War (1861-65), the city of Richmond, Virginia, became the capital of the Confederacy, and more than half of the conflict’s battles were fought in the state.
-Today, many government institutions are headquartered in Virginia, particularly in Arlington, located across the Potomac River from Washington, D.C.
-In addition to eight presidents, famous Virginians include singer Ella Fitzgerald, tennis star Arthur Ashe, actress Shirley MacLaine and authors Willa Cather and Tom Wolfe.
+In addition, during the Civil War, which occurred between 1861 and 1865, the city of Richmond, Virginia, became the capital of the Confederacy, and more than half of the war’s battles were fought in the state.
+Today, many government organizations have their headquarters in Virginia.
+This is most true about Arlington, which is located across the Potomac River from Washington, D.C.
+Asides the eight presidents from there, other famous Virginians include singer Ella Fitzgerald, tennis star Arthur Ashe, actress Shirley MacLaine and authors Willa Cather and Tom Wolfe.

 Shipping to the State of Virginia to North Carolina

-During the Continental Congress, North Carolina was the first state to instruct its delegates to vote for independence from the British crown.
-Following the Revolutionary War, North Carolina developed an extensive slave plantation system and became a major exporter of cotton and tobacco, although the slave population remained relatively small compared to that of other southern states.
-Despite no major battles being fought in the state, North Carolina sent more recruits to fight for the Confederacy than any other rebel state.
-In 1903, the state became the site of the first manned self-propelled airplane flight when the Wright brothers took off from a cliff near Kitty Hawk.
-The statehood was given to North Carolina on November 21, 1789.
-The state motto is Esse Quam Videri (“To Be Rather Than to Seem”).
+North Carolina was the first state to demand its delegates to vote for independence from the British.
+This happened during the Continental Congress.
+The state developed a vast slave plantation system after the revolutionary war.
+It went on to become a chief exporter of tobacco and cotton.
+However, the slave population in North Carolina stayed relatively small in comparison to other southern states.
+Although no significant battles were fought in the state, North Carolina had more recruits fighting for the Confederacy than all other rebel states.
+North Carolina became the first place to have the first manned self-propelled aircraft flight in 1903.
+This took place when the Wright brothers took a flight off from a cliff near Kitty Hawk.

-It is bordered by Virginia to the north, the Atlantic Ocean to the east, Georgia and South Carolina to the south, and Tennessee to the west.
-Raleigh is the state’s capital and Charlotte is its largest city.
+The state has borders with Virginia to the north and Tennessee to the west.
+It also has Georgia and South Carolina to the south and the Atlantic Ocean to the east.
+Raleigh is the state’s capital, and Charlotte is its biggest city.